 The first hurdle is that pain is both sensory and emotional (Merskey & Bogduk, 1994).
-These two aspects need to be considered both separately and together, as we saw in our previous blog, where I looked at the relationship between pain and stress.
+These two aspects need to be considered both separately and together, as we saw in a previous blog, where I looked at the relationship between pain and stress.
 Stress influences pain, and vice versa (Wagner, 2010).

 The second hurdle is that the pain experience occurs as a result of real or potential tissue damage (Merskey & Bogduk,1994).
 Wow.
 How do we assess potential tissue damage?
 How do we quantify a horse’s experience of pain?
 Well, we could start by looking at some of the parameters that have been linked to pain through research.